woutervandenbroek/FDES/README.txt

   5. "The program can't start because XX.dll is missing from your computer."
   This error could be solved by placing the missing dll files into the same folder or manually setting the project environment to the correct path.

+  6. python support
+  FDES kernal can be executed from python command by the use of ctypes module.
+A detailed example, pyFDES.py file, could be found in the "python" sub-folder.
+Notice this example is verified under linux system, and for windows users it might report some unkown errors.